How to look for records of... Royal Navy ships’ log books

 1. Why use this guide?

 Sometimes other elements of life aboard ship were recorded too, but rarely do logs provide personal information on the officers and crew of a particular ship.
+Medical officers’ journals (see section 6) are the logs most likely to contain information on individuals.

 - locations of ships